madajaju/EmbracingDigitalTransformation/docs/episodes/edt-7/episode.md

 ---
 layout: posts
-title: Securing the Teleworker
+title: "Securing the Teleworker"
 number: 7
 permalink: EDT7
 has_children: false
 parent: Episodes
 nav_order: 7
 tags:
     - Teleworker
     - CyberSecurity

-date:
+date: 2020-07-28
 guests:
     - Darren W Pulsipher
     - Steve Orrin

 img: thumbnail.png
-summary: With the huge shift in people now working from home instead of the office, security is a growing concern for many IT organizations.
-In this episode, Steve Orrin, CTO of Intel Federal, and Darren discuss the security threats and solutions to help secure your teleworker and enterprise data centers.
+summary: "With the huge shift in people now working from home instead of the office, security is a growing concern for many IT organizations.
+In this episode, Steve Orrin, CTO of Intel Federal, and Darren discuss the security threats and solutions to help secure your teleworker and enterprise data centers."
 ---

 {% include soundcloud.html id="edt7" title="#7 Securing the Teleworker" %}